Global B(G) with adelic coefficients and transfer factors at non-regular elements: Global B(G) with Adelic Coefficients

 We now record a lemma of Kottwitz comparing $\alpha(S)$ and $\alpha$.
 Observe that we have the following diagram

 Then we have \begin{lemma}{ }

 and

-for $i=1,2,3$. \end{lemma} \begin{proof} This is \cite[Lemma 14.6]{Kot9}. \end{proof} With the above notation and preliminaries, we now return to our connected reductive group $G$. we pick an integral model $\mc{G}$ of $G$ defined over $F_{S(\mc{G})}$ where $S(\mc{G})$ is a finite subset of $V_F$ containing all infinite places.
+for $i=1,2,3$. \end{lemma} \begin{proof} This is \cite[Lemma 14.6]{Kot9}. \end{proof} With the above notation and preliminaries, we now return to our connected reductive group $G$.
+We extend $G$ to a smooth affine group scheme $\mc{G}$ defined over $F_{S(\mc{G})}$, where $S(\mc{G})$ is a finite subset of $V_F$ containing all infinite places.
 We now define a subset $S \subset V_F$ to be \emph{adequate} if it satisfies all of the following conditions: \begin{itemize} \item $S$ is finite \item $S$ contains $S(\mc{G})$ \item $S$ contains all finite places that ramify in $K$ \item For every intermediate field $E$ of $K/F$, every ideal class of $E$ contains an ideal in the support of $S_E$ \item $S$ satisfies the condition of Lemma \ref{vanishlem}. \end{itemize} Such sets exist (for instance see \cite[Remark 14.4]{Kot9}) and if $S' \subset V_F$ is finite $S' \supset S$ for $S$ adequate, then $S'$ is also adequate.
 The first condition implies that $D_{2,S}$ is a torus and in addition, the third implies that $D_{2,S}$ extends uniquely to a torus $\mc{D}_{2,S}$ over $F_S$.
 Indeed, this last fact is the same as a factoring of the Galois action on $X^*(D_{2,S})$ through $\Gal(M/F)$ where $M$ is the maximal extension of $F$ unramified outside of $S$.
 Since $K \subset M$, and $D_{2,S}$ splits over $K$, such a factoring indeed exists.